CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/content/introduction/code_of_conduct.md

 publication of private communication without consent

-Bootcamp participants are required to adhere to this Code of Conduct in all Bootcamp-related activities.
-If you believe someone has this Code of Conduct in any way, please contact one of the Bootcamp Coordinators.
-CRDDS reserves the right to expel any participant from the Bootcamp for a Code of Conduct violation.
+Participants are required to adhere to this Code of Conduct in all Camp-related activities.
+If you believe someone has this Code of Conduct in any way, please contact one of the Research Data Camp Coordinators.
+CRDDS reserves the right to expel any participant from the Camp for a Code of Conduct violation.

 This Code of Conduct has been adapted from the Carpentries' [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).